h6rd/Dota2PornFxWeb/README.md

 ---

-## 🎮 About
+# About

 **Dota2PornFx** is a comprehensive collection of mods for Dota 2 that allows players to customize their gaming experience.
-From hero skins and visual effects to backgrounds and announcers, this repository provides an extensive library of content to personalize your Dota 2 environment.
+From hero skins and visual effects to backgrounds and announcers, this repository provides an extensive library of content to personalize your Dota 2.

-### 🌟 Features
+### Features

 - **Extensive Categories**: Over 30+ categories including heroes, terrains, shaders, item effects, backgrounds, announcers, and more
 - **Easy Access**: Simple web interface to browse and download mods
-- **Regular Updates**: New content added regularly with latest updates from the community
+- **Regular Updates**: New content added regularly with latest updates
 - **User-Friendly**: Intuitive interface with search, sorting, and cart functionality
 - **Previews Available**: Video and image previews for most mods
 - **Installation Guides**: Comprehensive instructions for installation and troubleshooting

-### 📚 Available Categories
+### Available Categories

 <details>
 <summary><b>Click to expand all categories</b></summary>